ashbrook-io/ashbrook-io.github.io/_posts/2022-03-25-Moving-15-million-documents-to-the-cloud.md

 Initially I forgot to put the MT flag and it ran all night and only copied about 5% of the data.
 So the next morning I remembered I should do that so stopped the command and ran it again with 128 threads.
 It uses 8 threads by default.
 Just doing that increased the speed by about 10x for the copy and it finished in about an hour or two the next morning I believe.

+I also originally created my vm with some wrong config and had to wipe it and start over.
+Not a big deal, but just worth noting as it was part of the experience. =)

+At the end of the day I had the files copying and the database restored to a sql server in azure.

+Plan for the next day:

+Initial high level plan for next steps:

+- Move DB from temp server to Azure SQL
+- Finish moving files to temp server
+- Move files from temp server to blob storage
+- Get started on moving data to Azure Tables (or.... whatever?)

+#### Day 3

+First thing was getting the right MT switch on robocopy and getting that copy going.
+This worked without an issue and I moved on to copying the files to blob storage.
+These files are for archive purposes, but for now we are just putting them into cool storage.
+I already have a storage account named 'cool' that we use for this purpose.
+It has all of the older data in it already.
+I believe when I moved it over several years ago, I used azcopy to do this.
+In modern times, I can just use the azure storage explorer tool.
+It uses azcopy under the hood (you can actually copy the command once you've started the process) so it just makes my life easy.
+These blobs are stored in a single folder, then in that folder there are folders numbered 000-999, then each of those folders has the same numbered folders, then under those folders are the files.
+For top level folders we only have numbers 000 through 017 total.
+I think the old system must use roughly one folder per year as we do have ~18 years of data, but I'm not certain.
+For our purposes, it doesnt' really matter.
+It just matters that we only have folders 015, 016, and 017 left on the server.

 stub post copied below for editing. =)
 I got tired of copying/pasting while adding icons from [devicon.dev](https://devicon.dev/) to my GitHub profile page recently, so I created this little helper script so I could just click on the icons and it would generate some markup for me.